liamrya/TermProjectLRFinal/readme.txt

 Libraries to install: None

 Commands:
-Arrow keys to move left, right, and up
-'r' to restart game
+Arrow keys and 'a', 'd', 'w' to move left, right, and up respectively 'r' to restart game
 'p' to switch mario to star mode (given in game by star powerup) 'o' to switch mario to tall mode (given in game by mushroom powerup)